Edward-Lombe/Edward-Lombe.github.io/_posts/2015-03-23-clone-a-javascript-function.md

 console.log(bar.inverse(bar.num)); // NaN
 ~~~

 Here, both functions return `NaN` as they both still refer to the same object.
-I know this is a contrived example, but I feel it demonstrates what the issue.
+I know this is a contrived example, but I feel it demonstrates what the issue is.
 What we need is a way to clone a function.